The Augment 3D Engine supports only 2D textures. Those 2D textures can be used on different channels :

 Adding effects to textures:

 - You may add light baking and/or ambient occlusion baking to the texture, as it increases the realism of the model.
-The lights set should be natural, to help the integration of the model in AR in any situation, but it can be exaggerated to get more contrast, to provide the user with a strong visual effect.
+It is recommended to set natural lights, to help the integration of the model in AR in any situation, but it can be exaggerated to get more contrast, to provide the user with a strong visual effect.

 - The UV set or channel can’t be used for now in Augment, the only channel of UV that displays is the channel 1.